-Sewage water can be used to recover waste heat for heating or for cooling buildings using different types of heat pumps and is thus viewed as a renewable heat source.
-The use of wastewater has high energy potential mostly since the temperature of the sewage water is relatively high, usually above 10 °C, which makes it a good source of heating.
+Sewage water can be used to recover excess heat for heating or for cooling buildings using different types of heat pumps and is thus viewed as a renewable heat source.
+The use of waste water has high energy potential mostly since the temperature of the sewage water is relatively high, usually above 10 °C, which makes it a good source of heating.

 The technological solutions for recovering heat from sewage water are relatively simple.
 Numerous companies offer technical solutions.
 Barriers for the use of these systems are technical and economic.
 Investigations on the technical feasibility for installing such systems as well as investigating the financial potential compared to conventional heating solutions need to be performed.

 The potential of sewage water covers the base loads of the buildings’ heating demand and backup systems that are needed to cover peak loads.
 However, the use of sewage water has high technical potential since sewage water can be utilized with district heating grids and may thus be used to improve the overall energy efficiency of heating and cooling systems for the city.
 Since this type of heat recovery systems can also be combined with heat pumps or similar heat recovery systems utilizing less energy compared to conventional heating sources the primary energy consumption and CO₂ emissions can be reduced.

 Recovery of heat from sewage water has been implemented in Gothenburg and in Cologne.
 The following amount of energy has been recovered in Cologne since 2014 (figure 1).

 Best available technology

 There are different technical solutions for heat recovery from sewage water.
 Different types of heat exchangers are used in combination with various heat pump types.
 The heat exchanger system is an important factor to be able to utilize sewage water as a heating source and in its turn affects how efficient the heat pump will be.